Frequently Asked Questions

 How are you compensated?
 How much will I be charged?

-For those who need investment management, I charge a flat annual fee that ranges from 0.50%-1.35% on assets that I manage, billed quarterly (fee varies depending on asset size and financial plan complexity).
+For those who need investment management, I charge an annual fee that ranges from 0.50%-1.35% on assets that I manage (fee varies depending on asset size and/or planning complexity).

-I prefer to use the above structure, as I feel this helps provide you with objective advice, gives different options, and allows me to focus on the entire financial planning picture instead of just investment transactions.
+I prefer to use the above structure as this provides you with objective advice, gives different options, and allows me to focus on the entire financial planning picture instead of just investment transactions.
 This way you're paying for advice and guidance and not just being sold a product.

 What’s the difference between a financial advisor and a Certified Financial Planner™?

 The way the financial industry is regulated, just about anyone with a license to sell financial products can use the title “financial advisor”.
 It’s a very generic term that doesn’t give much insight into that individual's experience or competence level.

 A Certified Financial Planner™ is someone who has met strict education, fiduciary, and ethical requirements and does much more than just help you with an investment account.
 A CFP® professional is there to help put the pieces together to create a comprehensive plan - this includes investment management in addition to tax planning, risk management, retirement planning, and more.

 Why do I need a financial planner?

 If you have the time, interest, and expertise to devote to finances, then maybe you don't.